 The system operates 24 hours a day and despite being called "Subway", 40% of track is above rather than underground.

 Today is party time in Saint Vincent and the Grenadines, one of the world's smaller - though by no means its smallest - nation.
 The West Indian islands will be celebrating their independence, gained from the UK in 1979, with steelpan, calypso, soca and reggae - and, obviously, rum.
 Upscale Mustique will be celebrating in a slightly classier vein.

 The islands aren't called the Grenadines after pomegranates - the original folk who sighted them called them Los Pajoros, or "the birds".
 But the combination of rum and grenadine is one that continues to appeal.
-So we are taking the opportunity to enjoy a vintage upgrade to the classic Bacardi Cocktail, discovered in Harry Craddock's Savoy Cocktail Book.
+So we are taking the opportunity to enjoy a vintage upgrade to the classic Bacardi Cocktail, discovered in Harry Craddock's 1930 The Savoy Cocktail Book.
 If you haven't tried the Bacardi Special, we recommend you use, as always, a good quality pomegranate syrup, or even make your own.
 You'll find the hit of gin adds a botanical edge and, when it works, the drink really works.